 - Growth in children and adolescents

-Metabolic disorders—problem with how the body breaks down food:
+- Problems with how the body breaks down food, such as:

 - Methylmalonic aciduria

-- Sensation of pins and needles in feet or hands
+- A feeling of pins and needles in the feet or hands

-- Stinging sensation on the tongue or smooth red tongue
+- A stinging feeling on the tongue or a smooth, red tongue

-- Impaired sense of balance, especially in the dark
+- Balance problems, especially when in the dark

 - Lightheadedness when changing to standing position